savareyhano/sistem-informasi-inventaris-barang/README.md

 **Main features**:

 - Built-in Bulk QR Code Generator.
-Can make (technically) infinite amount of QR code of selected items and print it.
+Can make (technically) infinite amount of QR codes of selected items and print it.
-- QR Code Scanner using webcam device.
+- QR Code Scanner.
+Scan QR using webcam device or from image via upload.

 ### TODO